 I work on the university campus.
 Some students arrive every year.
 They’ll say things like, hey, what year are you in, and they’ll say, well, technically, I’m a junior.
 Because I took all these, you know, high school, college classes, but it’s my first year.
 The response is, ‘Oh!
 You’re a freshman, got it!’
 They’re like, ‘No, I’m a junior like you.

-Right there’s that something.
+Right, there’s that something.
 That’s something good about letting this fourth date be the fourth date.
-There are some couples that I’ve spoken with who are like ever since the third date. or the third week or whatever it is.
+There are some couples that I’ve spoken with who are like ever since the third date.
+Or the third week or whatever it is.
 We knew we would get married after a year or two.
 All of a sudden, these issues start arising in their relationship.

 They realize they have to deal with it because they didn’t deal with it earlier.
 They won’t address specific issues because they are getting married anyway.
 It doesn’t matter if it’s an issue.
 Again, this is like scolding anyone.
 It is my encouragement.